Class 9 Exam > Class 9 Notes > Social Studies (SST) Class 9 > NCERT Solutions: The Story of Village Palampur

 Q2.
 Modern farming methods require more inputs which are manufactured in industry.
 Do you agree?

-Ans: Yes, it is correct to say that modern farming methods require more inputs which are manufactured in industries.
+Ans: Yes, modern farming methods indeed require more inputs that are produced in industries.

 Q3.
 How did the spread of electricity help farmers in Palampur?